fedidat/resume/src/resume_en.md

 ## Project management (in the frame of studies)
 * **Graduation project**: a physical-layer, unconditionally secure cryptosystem, based on the one-time pad, which also implements stenography, including a prototype running on Arduino Due boards.
-Patented and sold.
+Patented as https://patents.google.com/patent/WO2015097312A1 and sold.
 Grade: **99/100**.
 * Project in Windows Systems Programming (C#.NET, WCF, WPF, ASP.NET).
 Grade: 100.
 * Project in File Management Systems (layered architecture, Windows Forms, Managed C++).
 Grade: 100.
 * Project in Java (MVC, JPA/Derby, Swing GUI, Webservices, C# Client, JSP).
 Grade: 100.